finrails/twittter/README.md

-This project is deployed on Heroku... it's a Cloud Service to deploy web applications, it's really cool, it's is clean, lightweight and very useful.
+This project is deployed on Heroku... it's a Cloud Service to deploy web applications, it's really cool, it's is clean, lightweight and very useful, it's god nectar.

 I really like it.